 - Averie Cooks - https://www.averiecooks.com -

-I’ve previously baked TURTLES® candies into chocolate peanut butter cookies before but never into chocolate chip cookies and I’m so glad I did because these are in my top 5 cookie recipes of all time.
-Yep, that good.
+I’ve previously baked TURTLES® candies into chocolate peanut butter cookies before.
+But I’ve never baked them into chocolate chip cookies, and I’m so glad I did!
+These turtle chocolate chip cookies are in my top 5 cookie recipes of all time.
+Yep, they’re that good.

 I adapted one of my recipes for chocolate chip cookies but rather than using softened butter, I browned it.